Microsatellite: Effects on proteins

-In mammals, 20% to 40% of proteins contain repeating sequences of amino acids encoded by short sequence repeats.
+In mammals, 20–40% of proteins contain repeating sequences of amino acids encoded by short sequence repeats.
 Most of the short sequence repeats within protein-coding portions of the genome have a repeating unit of three nucleotides, since that length will not cause frame-shifts when mutating.
 Each trinucleotide repeating sequence is transcribed into a repeating series of the same amino acid.
 In yeasts, the most common repeated amino acids are glutamine, glutamic acid, asparagine, aspartic acid and serine.

 Mutations in these repeating segments can affect the physical and chemical properties of proteins, with the potential for producing gradual and predictable changes in protein action.
 For example, length changes in tandemly repeating regions in the Runx2 gene lead to differences in facial length in domesticated dogs (Canis familiaris), with an association between longer sequence lengths and longer faces.
 This association also applies to a wider range of Carnivora species.
-Length changes in polyalanine tracts within the HoxA13 gene are linked to Hand-Foot-Genital Syndrome, a developmental disorder in humans.
+Length changes in polyalanine tracts within the HOXA13 gene are linked to hand-foot-genital syndrome, a developmental disorder in humans.
 Length changes in other triplet repeats are linked to more than 40 neurological diseases in humans, notably trinucleotide repeat disorders such as fragile X syndrome and Huntington's disease.
 Evolutionary changes from replication slippage also occur in simpler organisms.
 For example, microsatellite length changes are common within surface membrane proteins in yeast, providing rapid evolution in cell properties.
 Specifically, length changes in the FLO1 gene control the level of adhesion to substrates.
 Short sequence repeats also provide rapid evolutionary change to surface proteins in pathenogenic bacteria; this may allow them to keep up with immunological changes in their hosts.
 Length changes in short sequence repeats in a fungus (Neurospora crassa) control the duration of its circadian clock cycles.

 Effects on gene regulation

 Length changes of microsatellites within promoters and other cis-regulatory regions can change gene expression quickly, between generations.
-The human genome contains many (>16,000) short sequence repeats in regulatory regions, which provide ‘tuning knobs’ on the expression of many genes.
+The human genome contains many (>16,000) short sequence repeats in regulatory regions, which provide 'tuning knobs' on the expression of many genes.

 Length changes in bacterial SSRs can affect fimbriae formation in Haemophilus influenzae, by altering promoter spacing.
 Dinucleotide microsatellites are linked to abundant variation in cis-regulatory control regions in the human genome.
 Microsatellites in control regions of the Vasopressin 1a receptor gene in voles influence their social behavior, and level of monogamy.

-In Ewing's sarcoma (a type of painful bone cancer in young humans), a point mutation has created an extended GGAA microsatellite which binds a transcription factor, which in turn activates the EGR2 gene which drives the cancer.
+In Ewing sarcoma (a type of painful bone cancer in young humans), a point mutation has created an extended GGAA microsatellite which binds a transcription factor, which in turn activates the EGR2 gene which drives the cancer.
 In addition, other GGAA microsatellites may influence the expression of genes that contribute to the clinical outcome of Ewing sarcoma patients.